 - Studio Theater: New and experimental work in our 75-seat Studio Theater.

 - New Works: From Away, Little Festival of the Unexpected, and the Clauder Competition.

-- Education Programs: Play Me a Story, Theater Camps, PlayNotes, Student Matinees, Classroom Workshops, and the Young Writers Project.
+- Education Programs: Play Me a Story, Classes, Vacation Camps, Summer Theater Camps, PlayNotes, Student Matinees, PLAY in Schools, Directors Lab, and Classroom Workshops.

 - Affiliate Artists Events: Longfellow’s Shorts and invited readings.

 This variety of programming is designed to meet the needs of a broad cross-section of our population.